New

 This book offers an easy to read introduction to post-Keynesian economics,

-free-market economic policies.
-Post-Keynesian economics is founded on realistic
+economic policies.
+Post-Keynesian economics is founded on realistic assumptions

-assumptions and stylized facts, such as interest targeting by central banks or
+and stylized facts, such as interest targeting by central banks or constant

-constant average variable costs in manufacturing and services.
-The author shows
+average variable costs in manufacturing and services.
+The author shows how

-how these more realistic foundations give rise to macroeconomic implications
+these more realistic foundations give rise to macroeconomic implications that

 employment, output growth, inflation and monetary theory.
 For instance, the